jenkinsci/gitlab-branch-source-plugin/README.md

     iii.
 Add path to the owner whose projects you want to build.
 If user, enter `username`.
 If group, enter `group name`.
 If subgroup, enter `subgroup path with namespace`.

-    v. `Behaviours` (a.k.a SCM Traits) are allow different configuration option to your build.
+    v. `Behaviours` (a.k.a.
+SCM Traits) are allow different configuration option to your build.
 More about it in the SCM Trait APIs section.

 The indexing in this group job type only needs to discover one branch with`Jenkinsfile` and thus it only shows the partial indexing log.
 You need to visit individual projects to see their full indexing.